 Doors with this finish have already been stained or painted and are ready to hang.

-Unfinished doors are perfect for those who either want to match their doors to their exisiting skirting boards or style, or fancy creating something totally unique.
+Unfinished doors are perfect for those who either want to match their doors to their existing skirting boards or style, or fancy creating something totally unique.
 Unfinished doors are a blank canvas and will require staining or priming and painting before you install them in your home.
 If you’re opting for unfinished doors, you might find our guide to painting internal doors helpful.

 Primed doors are the middle-man between prefinished and unfinished.
 They are supplied primed and ready to be painted in the colour of your choice.

 Choosing the right doors for your home is a big decision; there are plenty of designs to choose from, including glazes options.
 Glazed internal doors are a rather popular options with homeowners for both internal and external doors.
 If you’re looking for a way to filter light through your home from room to room, then glazed bifolding doors might just be the answer that you’ve been looking for.
 As with the finishes, there are a number of options to consider when looking for glazed doors.